JemRF/RF-Documentation/pages/mydoc/jemrfregister.md

 ### Step 3
 Click on the edit icon to the right of the Token Field to get the Create Token form.
-{% include image.html file="jemrf-account-token.jpg" alt="Get Token Page"%}
+{% include image.html file="JemRf-account-token.jpg" alt="Get Token Page"%}
 If you have an old PEP token you want to use, you can past it in the Token Field, if not click on **Generate Token** and a token will be filled in.
 Click on Accept Token, that validates it is unique, then click on Save to save the token to your account.
 The Account page will reappear, (page shown in Step 2).
 Your token will now be shown where the blue line is.
 You can now copy the token to use on your device setup page.

+## Monitoring
+When you get your device configured.
+It will start sending to the monitoring service.
+An icon representing your sensor will automatically appear on the **Dashboard**.
+Using the **Sensor** tab, you can select each sensor and edit the control ranges and give the sensors a name or location code if you want.